ThePinak/Daily-Task-Manager-Kanban/README.md

 ## 📜 License

-MIT License — feel free to use, modify, and distribute.
+MIT License — feel free to use and distribute.